jdjakub/papers/convivial-2020/acm-style/manuscript-acm.md

 a) Wanting to create a piece of software (for whatever reason)
 b) Having in mind a natural way to represent it as it's being built.

 What follows in this paper is an account of how I went about building Id, atop a preliminary "box" substrate.
 Section~\ref{the-id-system} gives an overview of Id.
 Section~\ref{typical-requirements-of-common-software} discusses the work involved in obtaining said domain-appropriate substrate, and Section~\ref{patterns-and-polyfilling} continues with an interpretation of the labour costs of doing this.
 In Section~\ref{the-id-system-as-a-part-of-the-solution}, we return to the Id system and its role in supporting flexible software.
-Section~\ref{conclusions-and-future-work} addresses the question in the title^[The original title of this paper was "What does it take to create with domain-appropriate tools?", but it had to be changed for technical reasons.], and concludes with next steps for the project.
+Section~\ref{conclusions-and-future-work} addresses the question in the title,^[The original title was "What Does It Take to Create with Domain-Appropriate Tools?", but it has been changed for technical reasons.] and concludes with next steps for the project.

 # The Id system